syncfusion-content/xamarin-docs/Xamarin/SfTreeView/load-on-demand.md

 {% endhighlight %}
 {% endtabs %}

+N> `LoadOnDemandCommand` receives [TreeViewNode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode.html) as command parameter by default.

+## Handling expander visibility

+TreeView shows the expander for a particular node based on return value of [CanExecute](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.command.canexecute?view=xamarin-forms#Xamarin_Forms_Command_CanExecute_System_Object_) method of [LoadOnDemandCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~LoadOnDemandCommand.html).
+If `CanExecute` returns `true`, then expander icon is displayed for that node.
+If `CanExecute` returns `false`, then expander icon will not displayed for that node. `CanExecute` method gets called to decide the visibility of expander icon and before executing `LoadOnDemandCommand`.

+{% tabs %}
+{% highlight c# %}

+// CanExecute method is called when each item is initialized and to define whether load-on-demand feature is enabled for this item.
+// Write here the conditions to decide the execution of load on demand and visibility of expander icon. private bool CanExecuteOnDemandLoading(object sender) {
+    var hasChildNodes = ((sender as TreeViewNode).Content as MusicInfo).HasChildNodes;
+    if (hasChildNodes)
+        return true;
+    else
+        return false;
+}

+{% endhighlight %}
+{% endtabs %}

 ## On-demand loading of child items

 You can load child items for the node in [Execute](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.command.execute?view=xamarin-forms#Xamarin_Forms_Command_Execute_System_Object_) method of `LoadOnDemandCommand`.
 Execute method will get called when user expands the tree node.
 In `LoadOnDemand.Execute` method, you have can perform following operations,